Homework Policy

 What happens when homework is not done?

-This policy was updated October 2020
+This policy was updated in September, 2025.